 - 1.1 Princes Risborough Town Council is required to maintain adequate financial reserves to meet the needs of the organisation.
 The purpose of this policy is to set out how the Council will determine and review the level of reserves. - 1.2 Sections 32, 43 and 50 of the Local Government Finance Act 1992 require local authorities to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement.
 The level of reserves required will vary according to local circumstances, and will be influenced by their longer-term spending plans.
-It is the responsibility of the Responsible Financial Officer (RFO) and Councillors to determine the level of reserves and to ensure that there are procedures for their establishment and use. - 1.3 The Good Councillors Guide to Finance and Transparency 2018 and the Joint Panel on Accountability and Governance (JPAG) 2021 suggests that a council should typically hold between 3- and 12-months Net Revenue Expenditure as a general (revenue) reserve.
-If the reserve is too low then it may not be enough to cover unexpected expenditure or emergencies, whilst if it is too high then local electors have paid a tax which is not being used for the benefit of the local community.
+It is the responsibility of the Responsible Financial Officer (RFO) and Councillors to determine the level of reserves and to ensure that there are procedures for their establishment and use. - 1.3 The Good Councillors Guide to Finance 2025 and the Practitioner's Guide 2025 suggest that a council should typically hold between 3- and 12-months Net Revenue Expenditure as a general (revenue) reserve.
+If the reserve is too low, then it may not be enough to cover unexpected expenditure or emergencies, whilst if it is too high, then local electors have paid a tax that is not being used for the benefit of the local community.